-- PACOoffers both mechanical seals and packed stuffing boxes as a means to seal the shaft.
-Pumps with stuffing boxes are normally packed before shipment.
+- Pumps with stuffing boxes are normally packed before shipment.
 If the pump is installed within 60 days after shipment, the packing material will be in good condition for operation with a sufficient supply of lubrication.
-If the pump is stored for a longer period, it may be necessary to repack the stuffing boxes. - The stuffing box must be supplied at all times with a source of clean, clear liquid to flush and lubricate the packing.
-When pumps are equipped with mechanical seals, no maintenance or adjustment is required.
-Mechanical seals are preferred to packing on most applications because they require less maintenance.
+If the pump is stored for a longer period, it may be necessary to repack the stuffing boxes. - Packed pumps must be supplied at all times with a source of clean, clear liquid to flush and lubricate the packing.